 8. Craft Drinks

 If you’re shopping for someone who loves discovering new drinks, extend your search beyond the LCBO.
-Craft spirits you can’t get in stores are found at Dairy Distillery and Top Shelf Distillers.
+Craft spirits you can’t get in stores are found at Dairy Distillery, O’Kenny Craft Spirits and Top Shelf Distillers.
 Smaller or newer breweries like Crooked Mile, Square Timber, and 7/62 Craft Brewers are bound to offer a new experience too.
 Or change it up with a refreshing craft cider from Ugly Apple or Kings Mill Cider.

 10. Gift Certificates

 Let’s get this straight and dispel some disinformation out there: gift certificates are not a bad gift.
 While another gift certificate to a chain restaurant or coffee shop might not be thrilling, don’t discount the pleasure you feel when giving or receiving a gift certificate to a local, close-to-home business.
-There are fun and unique businesses in the region that offer gift certificates, including OWL Rafting on the Ottawa River, the Good Food Tour, and Yours Outdoors.
+There are fun and unique spots in the region that offer gift certificates, including OWL Rafting on the Ottawa River or Yours Outdoors.
 Let them choose their own adventure – you can just give them the key to the doorway.

 11. A Day Out

 Treat them to a day out however you think they’d enjoy it most.
 Maybe they’d like to hit the slopes and have dinner nearby.
-Perhaps they’d appreciate a spa pampering from Mahogany Spa in Carleton Place or Sands on Golden Lake.
-Pick and choose what outing they’d prefer and write up your own personal gift certificate.
+Perhaps they’d appreciate a spa pampering from Wind in the Willows Spa or Sands on Golden Lake.
+Pick and choose what outing they’d prefer and write up your own personal gift certificate for a future experience.

 12. Pre-Christmas Outing